Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 - Watch this video to learn how to decide if you should have multiple brands or businesses in the same LLC

-- Watch this video to learn how to pick a business name that won’t land you in legal hot water
+- Read this post to learn how to pick a business name that won’t land you in legal hot water

 - Learn more about the artist’s Courtyard membership community here